Chope

 Persona

-We chose to put together with a persona that a food app can pay more attention on.
-Our persona is a 37 years old marketing manager who is also a mother of two kids.
-As a busy mother who is juggling between work and home, she wishes to enjoy good food with family every weekend.
-She enjoys using an app that can help her conveniently book for restaurants in a few taps, and have minimum tech issues.
-She used to search for a restaurant that can cater to kids.
+A persona was created to represent a user that a food app should focus on.
+The persona is a 37-year-old marketing manager who is also a mother of two children.
+As a busy mother juggling work and home responsibilities, she wishes to enjoy good food with her family every weekend.
+She prefers using an app that allows her to conveniently book restaurants in just a few taps and has minimal technical issues.
+She often searches for restaurants that can cater to children.

 Persona